 Research at Norges Bank focuses on issues of relevance for monetary policy and financial stability.

-- Arbitrage in the Foreign Exchange Market: Turning on the Microscope, by Farooq Akram, Dagfinn Rime and Lucio Sarno.
-Journal of International Economics.
+- Arbitrage in the Foreign Exchange Market: Turning on the Microscope in Journal of International Economics, by Farooq Akram, Dagfinn Rime and Lucio Sarno

 Norges Bank's PhD internship program is directed toward PhD-students who are specializing within macro-economics.
 Internships will normally last three months.
 Interns are expected to collaborate closely with other researchers at Norges Bank, with the aim to pursue a project until publication in an academic journal.